-SESE graduate student recruitment, mentoring, and oversight is accomplished by a 9+ person faculty committee comprised of two subcommittees (Graduate Recruitment and Graduate Oversight) and chaired by the SESE Associate Director for Graduate Initiatives.
+SESE graduate student recruitment, mentoring, and oversight is accomplished by a 9+ person faculty committee elected to 3-year terms.
+The committee is chaired by the person with the longest tenure on the committee.
 In addition, the full-time Graduate Coordinator position assists current students with administrative issues, the subcommittees with their charges, and recruitment activities.

 This guidebook is a living document and SESE will refer to the most current version for the enforcement of policy.
 Any student can petition for a specific exception to the current guidebook if it puts them at a disadvantage.
+Archived SESE graduate guidebooks can be found here.